Distinguished Alumni Award

 Most recently, Crystal began a position for a new program at ProHealth Physicians as a post acute care utilization management nurse — one of only four nurses chosen as trailblazers for this project.
 The program is anticipated to be an innovative way to deliver care in the safest and most efficient way.

-Crystal says that she knows how much her education at Goodwin College did for her and she values the skills and background that she acquired during her time here.
+Crystal says that she knows how much her education at Goodwin University did for her and she values the skills and background that she acquired during her time here.
 In the fall of 2015, Crystal will be attending Southern Connecticut State University to earn a master’s degree in nursing.